Create a social app to log runs with running buddies

 Our workflows also need to be imported into our manifest, so let's just double-check the following lines are there: import LogRunWorkflow from "./workflows/log_run_workflow.ts"; import DisplayLeaderboardWorkflow from "./workflows/display_leaderboard_workflow.ts";

-And that they are registered as well:
+And that they are registered:

 workflows: [LogRunWorkflow, DisplayLeaderboardWorkflow],